 It’s important to understand the early signs and symptoms of bedsores so you can recognize them in a loved one.
 It’s also extremely important to contact our experienced bedsores attorneys in Las Vegas if a family member is suffering from bedsores.
 Many individuals are not able to recognize the pain and discomfort themselves, so you must be aware of the symptoms.
 The most common places for bedsores to develop is in bony places, such as:

 When the first signs of bedsores are noticed, the person should change their position to relieve pressure on the affected area.
 If the symptoms are not alleviated in 24 hours, seek medical advice.

 At Harris & Harris Injury Lawyers, we have represented clients who have survived serious car accidents, wrongful deaths of family members and other injuries such as nursing home abuse.
 We have the dedication and experience to ensure your case is handled properly.
-Give us a call at (702) 384-1414 to speak to our personal injury attorneys in Las Vegas.
+Give us a call at (702) 384-1414 to speak to our bedsores lawyers in Las Vegas.
 You can also fill out our online contact form here.

 COVID 19 News: We are open for business and continue to be available to existing and new clients through virtual meetings and teleconferences.
 Stay safe.
 We can handle all of your legal needs without you leaving your house.
 Please call (702) 384-1414 or click here to be connected to our attorneys who can get to work on your case today.